rmartinho/flamingdangerzone/_posts/cxx11/2012-06-05-is_related.markdown

 layout: post
 title: Some pitfalls with forwarding constructors
 categories: cxx11
+short: where I find that you can copy without invoking the copy constructor
 ---

 Let's say we're implementing a class template similar to